 There is no script for night weaning.
-When night weaning happens varies widely from family to family – some babies are basically done night feeding quite young (around 4 or 5 months, for some), while other families are perfectly happy to keep feeding their 2 or 3 year old at night.
+When night weaning happens varies widely from family to family.
+Some babies are basically done night feeding quite young (around 4 or 5 months)/ Other families are perfectly happy to keep feeding their 2 or 3-year-old at night.

 And how to night wean?
 That’s unscripted, too!
-Some parents opt for a cold-turkey approach, while other parents prefer to use a longer, gentler, more gradual approach.
+Some parents opt for a cold-turkey approach.
+Other parents prefer to use a longer, gentler, more gradual approach.

 Remember, too, that when and how to night wean is a purely personal decision.
-Some moms are desperate to night wean as soon as possible, while other mamas really love the cuddly night feedings, and are reluctant to give them up!
-The when and the how are totally up to you – you should never feel pressured to night wean at a certain time, or in a certain way.
+Some moms are desperate to night wean as soon as possible.
+Other mamas really love the cuddly night feedings and are reluctant to give them up!
+When and how you night wean is totally up to you.
+You should never feel pressured to night wean at a certain time, or in a certain way.

 But all that aside – if there is one thing EVERY family wants, it’s for night weaning to be successful.
 Whenever you do it, and however you do it, you obviously want it to actually work.